LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

-To do so use the fundamental theorem of calculus and induction.
+To do so, use the fundamental theorem of calculus and induction.
 </div>
 </div>

-Using $C\U c^\infty(K)$ as a stepping stone we can build a topology on
+Using $C\U c^\infty(K)$ as a stepping stone, we can build a topology on
 $C\U c^\infty(U)$.
 We use the approach in [Terence Tao's blog post on distributions](https://terrytao.wordpress.com/2009/04/19/245c-notes-3-distributions/#:~:text=is%20clearly%20a-,vector,-space.%20Now%20we).
 Let us call a seminorm on $C\U c^\infty(U)$ **restrictable** if it is a